What Are the NYPD College Requirements?

 More About Disqualification Appeals

-Sometimes, when a candidate applies to be a member of the NYPD, they will be faced with a psychological, medical, or NYPD character disqualification.
+So, do you need to go to college to be a cop in New York?
+Yes, candidates will need to complete some higher learning before considering employment with the NYPD.
 In this case, they will need to file their character disqualification appeals, psychological disqualification appeals, or medical disqualification appeals.
 Robert B. Kronenberg can assist prospective candidates to fight their character, medical or NYPD psychological disqualification so they could achieve their goal of becoming NYPD police officers.
-Contact us today to learn more.
+Contact us today to learn more about how our police disqualification lawyer could help you today.